RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Installing ROCk-Kernel only
 ***********************
-To Install only ROCk-kernel the following steps can be used from the link provided :ref:`ROCk-Kernel`
+To Install only ROCk-kernel the following steps can be used from the link provided :ref:`kernel-installation`

 FAQ on Installation
 #####################